 You have a lot of choices for what to serve with red beans and rice.
 Some are really good, others not so much.
 But how can you know which one is good without actually trying them out first?

-Since no one wants to waste their delicious Louisiana rice dish, this is the list of more than 17 recipes that will make a suitable partner for your red beans and rice.
+Since no one wants to waste their delicious Louisiana rice dish, this is the list of more than 17 recipes that will make a suitable partner for your dish.
+Maybe you’ll even find inspirations for kidney bean dishes, despite the differences between red beans and kidney beans.

-The first dish on the menu is roasted chicken.
+Got a cutting-edge rotisserie oven at home?
+If so, how about this roasted rotisserie-style chicken?
 Honestly, you can’t go wrong with chicken since this dish is famous for being a crowd-favorite.
 For me, nothing beats a juicy, tender, yet crispy on the outside roasted chicken.

 The great thing about roasted chicken is that you can season it however you like.
 Sweet, spicy, herbal, smoky, anything goes with this dish.